WHAT WE DO

 During our 45-minute collaborative consultations, we can help with any writing assignment or project at any stage, from brainstorming to final revisions.
 We encourage the development of writers by providing a supportive environment, populated by friendly, knowledgeable peers.

 The Writing Center has a staff of about 20 undergraduate and graduate student consultants, all of whom attend a graduate-level course in the theory and practice of writing center work in their first quarter with us.
-Our consultants come from departments and programs across campus, including business, political science, English, religious studies, international studies, and music, among others.
+Our consultants come from departments and programs across campus, including education, English, religious studies, international studies, social work, professional psychology, and music, among others.
 Writing Program faculty also work with the Writing Center to mentor new consultants and facilitate workshops in classes across campus.

 Get Help on Any Writing Project